briandrum/codes.forchagrin.com/_chapters/chapter-313-traffic-control-devices.md

     use a lane over which the signal indication is located for a left turn, without opposing turns in the same lane, but not for through travel.

-    5. _(5)_ A steady red “X”: A road user is not permitted to use the lane over which the signal indication is located and that this signal indication shall modify accordingly the meaning of other traffic controls present.
+    5. _(5)_ A steady red "X": A road user is not permitted to use the lane over which the signal indication is located and that this signal indication shall modify accordingly the meaning of other traffic controls present.
     (ORC 4511.131)